wp-plugins/multisite-language-switcher/readme.txt

 Tested up to:  3.2.1
 Stable tag: 0.6

-A simple but powerful plugin that will help you to manage the relations of posts and pages in your multisite-multilingual-installation
+A simple but powerful plugin that will help you to manage the relations of posts, pages, categories and tags in your multisite-multilingual-installation

 == Description ==